 Use other eCommerce sites for comparison

 While Amazon is an eCommerce giant, there are other similar sites you can scrape for equally useful information.
-Scraping Robot has modules built for eBay, Wayfair, Walmart, and more that can help you gather more reviews, competitor prices, and product descriptions to learn from.
+Scraping Robot has modules built that can help you gather more reviews, competitor prices, and product descriptions to learn from.
 Sellers can gain valuable info from other eCommerce sites about trending products and the market that can either confirm or challenge the data Amazon provides.
 By checking multiple eCommerce sites, you can get a better understanding of what Amazon’s data means.

 Amazon seems to take up more space in online retail with each passing day.
 While they recently started providing sellers with online analytics tools to help them understand their business, the data leaves much to be desired.
 Thankfully, supplementing your Amazon analytics with web scraping can give you access to more data on your own business and help you understand the competition on Amazon and beyond.
 By using Amazon’s tools to assess competition and build you brand, your business will reach new heights.